Alashiya: History

-The name of the state, rendered as Alashiya, is found on texts written in Egyptian, Hittite, Akkadian, Mycenean (Linear B) and Ugaritic.
+The name Alashiya is found on texts written in Egyptian, Hittite, Akkadian, Mycenean (Linear B) and Ugaritic.
 The name may be the origin of the later Biblical term Elishah.

 Hittites

 Around 1400 BC, the Hittite king Arnuwanda I chastised his vassal Madduwatta for raiding Alashiya, asserting that it was Hittite territory.
 Madduwatta replied that he had been unaware of the Hittite claim: